google/go-containerregistry/cmd/crane/doc/crane_mutate.md

-      --entrypoint strings          New entrypoint to set -h, --help                        help for mutate -l, --label stringToString        New labels to add (default []) -t, --tag string                  New tag to apply to mutated image.
+      --entrypoint strings          New entrypoint to set -h, --help                        help for mutate -l, --label stringToString        New labels to add (default []) -e, --env stringToString          New environment variables to add (default []) -t, --tag string                  New tag to apply to mutated image.
 If not provided, push by digest to the original image repository.
+  -f, --new_layer strings           Path to tarball to append to image
 ```

 ### Options inherited from parent commands